 5. In order change the working depth of the tines, simply adjust the mechanical stroke control on the master cylinder in or out to "shallow up" or deepen the cultivator from the original depth setting.
 It should not be necessary to readjust the wheel tower sliders, however you will need to reset the gauge wheels.
-An added 1" - 25mm cylinder spacer is provided for very shallow adjustment.
 It is important to note that the mechanical depth stop will not compensate for a poor job of levelling the machine if the initial mechanical adjustments have not been set properly.